ir3n/thanassis_mavrakis_old/README.md

 This is a designer portfolio website made with Next.js & SCSS.

-This project was redsigned and made from scratch with the latest Next.js version and stack on a different repository.
+This website was redsigned and made from scratch with the latest Next.js version and stack as a completely different project.